dmadison/ArduinoXInput_AVR/README.md

 The files in this repository allow you to emulate an Xbox gamepad (XInput) using a USB-capable Arduino microcontroller.

+This is meant to be used in conjunction with the [ArduinoXInput library](https://github.com/dmadison/ArduinoXInput).

 ## Installation
 <pre>
 └───Arduino Installation